Lab Members

 Master's Students

-Hailey Fuchs is a second-year M.A. student in the Aging, Culture, and Cognition Lab.
-She earned a B.S. in Psychology from Plymouth State University in 2023.
-She is interested in research that combines aspects of developmental, social, and cognitive psychology.
-In her free time, she enjoys thrifting, playing games with friends, and watching documentaries.
+Angie Gori is a first-year M.A. student in the Aging, Culture, and Cognition Lab.
+She earned a B.A. in Psychology from the State University of New York at Oswego this past Spring (2025).
+She is interested in research that examines the influences of age and culture on cognitive processes.
+In her free time, she enjoys reading, sketching, and playing cozy video games with friends.

 Lab Manager